zeshuaro/appainter/USAGE.md

 # Using the Generated Theme

-Flutter Theme uses the package [json_theme](https://pub.dev/packages/json_theme) to encode and decode the theme JSON file.
+Appainter uses the package [json_theme](https://pub.dev/packages/json_theme) to encode and decode the theme JSON file.

 ## Theme Compatibility

 From version to version, Flutter may deprecate certain properties in [ThemeData](https://api.flutter.dev/flutter/material/ThemeData-class.html).
 When this happens, `json_theme` will also update their JSON schema with the latest properties.

-The Flutter version that Flutter Theme is running will pop-up whenever you use Flutter Theme, on both web and desktop apps.
+The Flutter version that Appainter is running will pop-up whenever you use Appainter, on both web and desktop apps.
 It is highly recommended to use the same Flutter version when running your app.
 Otherwise, there may be compatibility issues when using the theme JSON file in your app.

-If you need to use the theme JSON file in a specific Flutter version, you can find and download the desktop version of Flutter Theme that uses your Flutter version from the [releases](https://github.com/zeshuaro/flutter_theme/releases) page.
+If you need to use the theme JSON file in a specific Flutter version, you can find and download the desktop version of Appainter that uses your Flutter version from the [releases](https://github.com/zeshuaro/appainter/releases) page.

 ## Steps